Whitewater canoeing: Canoe freestyle

 Playboating, also known as Playboating or Rodeo, is a more gymnastic and artistic kind of canoeing.
 While the other varieties of canoeing generally involve going from Point A to Point B, playboaters often stay in one spot in the river (usually in a hole, pourover or on a wave) where they work with and against the dynamic forces of the river to perform a variety of maneuvers.
-These can include surfing, spinning, and various vertical moves (cartwheels, loops, blunts, pistol and donkey flips, and many others), spinning the boat on all possible axis of rotation.
+These can include surfing, spinning, and various vertical moves (cartwheels, loops, blunts, pistol and donkey flips, and many others), spinning the boat on all possible axes of rotation.
 More recently, aerial moves have become accessible, where paddlers perform tricks having gained air from using the speed and bounce of the wave.
 Canoes used for playboating generally have relatively low volume in the bow and stern, allowing the paddler to submerge the ends of the canoe with relative ease.
 Competitions for playboating or freestyle are sometimes called whitewater rodeo in the US, but more frequently just referred to as freestyle events in UK and Europe.

 Techniques

 Boofing

 Boofing, in whitewater canoeing, refers to the raising of the canoe's bow during freefall, while descending a ledge, ducking behind a boulder, or running a waterfall.
 This technique is used to avoid submerging the bow of the canoe by ensuring it lands flat when it hits the base of the waterfall.
 The term is an onomatopoeia which mimics the sound that is usually created when the hull of the canoe makes contact with water at the base of the waterfall.

-Another type of boof is the "rock boof" which is a move that uses a glancing impact with a boulder at the top of a ledge to bounce the boater over a downstream feature, often finished with a mid-air eddy turn.
+Another type of boof is the "rock boof," which is a move that uses a glancing impact with a boulder at the top of a ledge to bounce the boater over a downstream feature, often finished with a mid-air eddy turn.
 Rock boofs result in sounds both at the top of the drop (boat impacting rock) and the bottom (boat bellyflopping into the water).

 Bracing

 Another technique used to prevent the bow of the canoe from submerging.
-The bowsman uses his paddle like an outrigger held horizontal to the rivers surface.
+The bowsman uses his paddle like an outrigger held horizontally to the river's surface.
 Used mostly to limit the amount of water the canoe takes in during running rapids.

 Lining

-Some rapids and rock gardens are navigatable when no-one is in the canoe.
-A line is attached to the canoe, it must be centre lined to the canoes axis and the canoer, on shore, simply allows the canoe to run the rapids empty while reeling in or reeling out rope as necessary.
+Some rapids and rock gardens are navigable when no one is in the canoe.
+A line is attached to the canoe; it must be centre lined to the canoe's axis, and the canoer, on shore, simply allows the canoe to run the rapids empty while reeling in or reeling out rope as necessary.